InnerSourceCommons/managing-innersource-projects/measuring/areas.md

     we have when measuring this type of metrics is that we can control where our InnerSource method is leading those metrics.
-Increases in the code complexity or less test coverage may indicate unexpected behaviours that should be fixed and controlled.
+Increases in the code complexity or less test coverage may indicate unexpected behaviors that should be fixed and controlled.